Sending extra money from abroad is easier today than ten years ago especially if you are working on land.

 So how can you use this to remit extra money to your loved ones in the Philippines?

-I personally use Coins.ph for sending extra cash to any person as long as they are of legal age.
-They allow transferring of money from your bank account to any of our local banks and non-bank financial institutions like the ones mentioned above.
+They allow the transferring of money from your bank account to any of our local banks and non-bank financial institutions like the ones mentioned above.

-But if you want to use international transfers, Paypal may be a good alternative.
-You can ask a fellow crew, even your foreign friend, to send money from his Paypal account to any bank accounts including Gcash in the Philippines.
+You can ask a fellow crew, even your foreign friend, to send money from his Paypal account to any bank account including Gcash in the Philippines.

 Sending Extra Money: A Conclusion